-The graduate program in chemical engineering offers students the opportunity to work on cutting-edge research that tackles pressing challenges facing our society and our planet in areas such as biomedicine, energy, security and sustainability.
-Meanwhile, students pursuing graduate-level coursework develop an in-depth understanding of the fundamental principles of chemical engineering and gain expertise in modern topics in the field through select elective courses.
+The graduate program in chemical engineering offers students the opportunity to work on cutting-edge research that tackles pressing challenges facing our society and our planet in areas such as biomedicine, energy, security, and sustainability.
+Students also develop an in-depth understanding of the principles of chemical engineering through core coursework and applied electives.
 The overarching goal of this rich research and educational experience is to mentor and to equip our students to become future leaders in engineering and science, while simultaneously promoting scholarly achievement for both the faculty and students.

-Doctoral Candidates are able to select thesis topics from a diverse range of faculty research interests, spanning two strategic research foci in Advanced Materials and Biological Engineering.
+Doctoral candidates are able to select thesis topics from a diverse range of faculty research interests.
+The department’s research focus areas are Biomolecular and Biomedical Systems; Complex and Computational Systems; Energy and Sustainability; Engineering Education and Pedagogy; and Materials and Nanotechnology.
 With a premier location in downtown Boston, research in the department leverages the wealth of collaborations with neighboring universities, hospitals, medical centers and industry.
 New or prospective graduate students can learn about ongoing research topics from individual faculty members, faculty web sites and graduate student seminars.
 Graduate student seminars, where our students present the results of their research, are held on a regular basis and provide an interactive forum for learning and exchanging ideas.

 Admissions & Aid

 Ready to take the next step?
 Review degree requirements to see courses needed to complete this degree.
 Then, explore ways to fund your education.
 Finally, review admissions information to see our deadlines and gather the materials you need to Apply.